shanahhy/shanahhy/README.md

 ### **Autonomous Litter-Collecting Robot (Robotics Team Project)**
 - Co-developed an autonomous mobile robot to detect, collect, and dispose of litter on university sidewalks
 - Designed embedded control loops, sensor integration, and autonomous navigation workflows
-- Collaborated in a team of four on mechanical design, electronics, and algorithm development
 - Prototype included differential drive, object detection, environmental sensing, and autonomous actuation
-- Demonstrated at the University of Cincinnati Robotics Showcase

 ---